mila-iqia/blocks/docs/create_your_own_brick.rst

 =====================

-This tutorial explains how to create a custom brick, which is useful if you want to factorize a specific sequence of operations (which can be made of bricks themselves) into a single operation so that you can easily reuse it.
+This tutorial explains how to create a custom brick, which is useful if you want to factorize a specific several combined operations (which can be made of bricks themselves) into a single higher-level operation so that you can easily reuse it.

 The first part of this tutorial lists the requirements and optional components that a brick should/can implement while the second part describes the construction of a simple toy brick.

-This tutorial assumes that you are already familiar with :doc:`bricks <bricks_overview>`.
+This tutorial assumes that you are already familiar with :doc:`bricks <bricks_overview>` and how to use them from a user point of view.

 Bricks ingredients and recipe
 -----------------------------

 All the bricks in blocks inherit directly or indirectly from the :class:`.Brick`.
-However there is already a rich inheritance hierarchy of bricks implemented in blocks and thus, you should consider which brick level you wish to inherit from.
+There is already a rich inheritance hierarchy of bricks implemented in blocks and thus, you should consider which brick level to inherit from.
 Bear it mind that multiple inheritance is often possible and advocated whenever it makes sense.

 Here are examples of possible bricks to inherit from: